-Historic American Antique Quilts
+Historic American Quilts

 Note of terminology: A coverlet or counterpane is composed of a back and a front; a quilt has three layers and is usually sewn over all layers in a pattern of what we call quilting.
 Either of these two types can have a three-dimensional effect depending upon how it has been structured.